ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 | 5        | Aborted      | User aborted test plan                                             |
 | 6        | Error        | An error occurred.
 Check [logs](#log%20files) for more information |

+This means that, for a test plan to output the *Pass* verdict, at least one step must generate the *Pass* verdict, and the rest must either generate the *Pass* or *NotSet* verdict.
+This is also the most typical behavior for parent steps containing child steps; a *Sequential* step passes if all of its children pass.
+However, this is not a rule.
+Parent steps decide their own verdict conditions.

 ### Resources

 OpenTAP is intended for software as well as hardware testing.
 The concept of Instruments and DUTs are essential for OpenTAP, In the classical case, the DUT is the device being tested, calibrated, or controlled, and an instrument is anything that makes measurements.
 However, OpenTAP is quite flexible, and these entities can therefore be considered more abstractly.
-Depending on your use case, the following scenarios are valid:
+Depending on your use case, all of the following scenarios are valid:

  1. Having no DUTs or instruments
  2. Using a single device as a DUT and an instrument simultaneously